Below are the most popular questions about admissions to Bedales that have been raised at our Open Mornings by prospective students and parents.

 This is achieved through a combination of formal and informal channels.
 We have a system for teachers to record and share day-to-day progress of individuals; this, called the Day Book, is monitored by tutors.
 In Block 3 students are tutored by their Badley tutor; the role of the Badley tutor is to provide an academic mentor and the main point of contact for parents on all academic and extracurricular matters.
 Tutor groups thereafter comprise approximately 12 students spread across Blocks 4 and 5.
 There are separate Sixth Form tutor groups, often based around a student’s main academic interest.
 Meetings of tutor groups take place each Monday, Wednesday and Friday, and tutors meet 1-1 with tutee approximately fortnightly to review progress.
 Every five weeks an entire year group has a Review where all teachers meet, the progress of each student is discussed and then fed back to parents via the online Review sheet.
 Individual timetables are also accessible online.

-There is a combination of formal and informal monitoring - inspiration and motivation can come from a range of stimuli: teacher, house staff, tutor, visiting speaker, fellow student.
-Small tutor groups and 1-1 meetings mean that tutors get to know students on a personal level and there is close communication between the tutor and house staff which is triangulated with parents when necessary.
+There is a combination of formal and informal monitoring - inspiration and motivation can come from a range of stimuli: teacher, house parent, tutor, visiting speaker, fellow student.
+Small tutor groups and 1-1 meetings mean that tutors get to know students on a personal level and there is close communication between the tutor and house parent which is triangulated with parents when necessary.
 Regular reviews of the entire Block ensure the monitoring of all students.
 These personalised and tailored systems are designed to support individual students in their learning and academic achievement.
-Although we always prefer to operate through carrot rather than stick, we are especially alert to students who are not responding in the way we would like; in these instances we become more ‘old-fashioned’ in our approach and will create a bespoke set of structures, such as report cards and formal reviews with parents in attendance, to bring a student back on track.
+If students are not making sufficient progress, we become more ‘old-fashioned’ in our approach and will create a bespoke set of structures, such as report cards and formal reviews with parents in attendance, to bring a student back on track.

 We have a well-resourced learning support department to provide 1-1 support to students who need extra support (sometimes subject-specific), typically once or twice per week.
 We are alerted to students’ needs either via parents, the admissions’ process or through an assessment by the department.
 All staff are made aware of the needs of specific students through our weekly whole staff meetings, which always begin with any ‘Student Concerns’.

 The three schools are all located on our 120 acre estate in Steep near Petersfield, Hampshire.
 The schools share a governing body, some major facilities (such as the indoor swimming pool) and teacher expertise, although each school has separate buildings.
 We also share the same educational philosophy and approach, albeit tailored to the relevant age group.
 There is an assumption that pupils will continue through the schools and there is a good degree of cohesion and continuity to help with this.
 The main entry into Bedales Prep School, Dunhurst’s Group 1 (Year 4) is from our Pre-prep, Dunannie’s Year 3 and the main entry to Bedales Block 3 (Year 9) is from Dunhurst’s Block 2 (Year 8).
 The main entry points for external candidates are at 8+, 11+, 13+ and 16+.
-Keith Budge is the Headmaster, Bedales Schools with ultimate responsibility for all three schools.
-On a day-to-day basis, Dunannie is managed by its Head Jo Webbern; Dunhurst is managed by its Head Jane Grubb and Louise Wilson is Senior Deputy (Operational & Pastoral) at Bedales Senior School.
+Magnus Bashaarat is the Head, Bedales Schools with ultimate responsibility for all three schools.
+On a day-to-day basis, Dunannie is managed by its Head Victoria Homewood and Dunhurst is managed by its Head Colin Baty.

 Pupils are all treated fairly and equally regardless of where they have come from and we find that they quickly feel part of the community.
-We have comprehensive induction programmes for new joiners, in particular all Block 3 (year 9) students spend a week in the Lake District on team-building and outward bound activities which has proven to be a catalyst in integrating new joiners with the cohort moving up from our own prep school, Dunhurst.
+We have comprehensive induction programmes for new joiners, in particular all Block 3 (year 9) students will spend time on team-building and outward bound activities which has proven to be a catalyst in integrating new joiners with the cohort moving up from our own prep school, Dunhurst.
 Likewise for new Sixth Form entrants, the induction process ensures new students quickly integrate – giving them leadership responsibility for younger students helps considerably with this.

 Our pastoral care system is based on a lot of discussion and sharing of experience: between staff, pupil and parent (when necessary).
-At Bedales Senior School, each student has a House Parent (referred to at Bedales as House Staff); this is determined by whether the student is a Day or Boarder; all students also have a Tutor.
-Students build up a close relationship with both their Tutor and House Staff.
-House Staff are the first point of contact for parents with any pastoral queries relating to their child – they want to hear from parents if there is anything going on in any individual’s life that might affect their child’s school life.
-The House Staff team meet weekly with the Senior Deputy to review pastoral matters, discuss any particular individuals and to make any bespoke allowances or arrangements.
+At Bedales Senior School, each student has a house parent; this is determined by whether the student is a Day or Boarder; all students also have a tutor.
+Students build up a close relationship with both their tutor and house parent.
+House parents are the first point of contact for parents with any pastoral queries relating to their child – they want to hear from parents if there is anything going on in any individual’s life that might affect their child’s school life.
+The house parent team meet weekly with the Deputy Head, Pastoral, to review pastoral matters, discuss any particular individuals and to make any bespoke allowances or arrangements.

 Boarding at Dunhurst is a wonderful introduction to boarding with flexi boarding also an option.
 Mixed age dormitories are often quoted by students as the best feature of the school.
 At its best, the integration of Blocks 3 – 6.1 students creates a supportive and genial environment which means that friendships are not only based across single years.
 The older students enjoy the chance to take on leadership roles in the dormitories; this keystone of our pastoral system plays an important role in helping students settle in quickly to Bedales life.